Frolanta/youtube-kodi-webinterface/README.md

  - You can continue to add videos when the player is running.

 Know issues:
- - Can broke if you have videos on your playlist added by other application than this webinterface.
+ - Can broke if you have videos on your playlist added by other application than this webinterface or Youtube.

 Tested on OSMC running on a Raspberry 2.